kaushalpandey1510/searchRestaurant/README.md

 ﻿# searchRestaurant

- //This hybrid mobile application build on React Native!
+ //Hybrid mobile application build on React Native!

  //In this app, user can serach restaurants in Toronto and they will get results on basis of 3 spending categories.